Syffe/docs/docs/source/actions/queue.rst

        instead of merging the original pull request that has been checked.
        (This only works when the queue action ``method`` is set to its default ``merge``).
+       If GitHub branch protections are enabled, checkout :ref:`fastforward-and-branch-protection`.

    * - ``allow_queue_branch_edit``
      - bool